aebergl/MatSurv/README.md

 ## Using MatSurv ##

 ### Installation ###
-Simply put MatSurv in any directory of your choice and make sure its added to your path
+Simply put MatSurv.m in any directory of your choice and make sure its added to your path

 ### Usage ###
   MatSurv(TimeVar, EventVar, GroupVar,'param', value, ...) creates a Kaplan-Meier plot,